 Floating systems have been utilised in offshore areas without pipeline infrastrusture for many years.
 However, they have become more and more important with he push by the offshore industry into ever deeper waters.
-Floating production strorage and offloading/Floating Storage and Offloading (FPSO/FSO) systems have now become one of the most commercially viable concepts for remote or deep-water oilfield developments.
+Floating Production Storage and Offloading/Floating Storage and Offloading (FPSO/FSO) systems have now become one of the most commercially viable concepts for remote or deepwater oil field developments.

 Euronav's initial exposure to those markets was with VLCC deployments in the Gulf and in West Africa back in 1994.
 The Maersk Oil Qatar (MOQ) project (cfr. below) was engaged in because of the specific assets that Euronav owned: two of the only four V-plus vessels that exist in the world, the TI Asia (which belonged to Euronav) and the TI Africa (which belonged to OSG).
 TI Europe (fully owned by Euronav) is one of the only two remaining unconvertred V-Plus vessels worldwide.
-It currently trades in the Tankers International pool.
-The Company strongly believes that the long term employment of this, not yet converted unit lies in the offshore market.
-Most of the new oil field discoveries are done offshore and many of them are gigantic oil felds (Brazil, West Africa, Australia) which should require very large FSOs.
+The Company strongly believes that the long-term employment of this, not yet converted unit, lies in the offshore market.
+Most of the new oil field discoveries are done offshore and many of them are gigantic oil fields (Brazil, West Africa, Australia) which should require very large FSOs.
 Euronav therefore believes there will be a demand for this unit by offshore field operators.

 The TI Asia and TI Africa underwent an extensive conversion to FSO.
 They have the capacity to process and store approximately 2.8 million barrels of crude oil each.
 The FSOs process crude oil extracted from a reservoir below the sea floor through a single point mooring system.
 Oil and water fluids are transferred through an underwater pipeline to the FSO where the oil and water are heated, accelerating the separation of the two organic compounds.
 Once separated, oil is transferred to separate storage cargo tanks and then offloaded to export vessels.
 Water is treated, purified and returned to the underwater source reservoir or directly to the sea.